NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> t.data
    <Data(1, 10, 9): [[[262.8, ..., 269.7]]] K>

-See the section :ref:`field construct creation <Field-creation>` for more examples.
+See the section :ref:`field construct creation
+<Field-creation-in-memory>` for more examples.

 .. _Date-time: